FaharasNET

 Some dental treatments aren’t covered.
 Cosmetic services like whitening and veneers get no help.
 Some plans offer orthodontic benefits, but with limits.

 Waiting periods are another limit.
-Preventive services are available right away.
-But basic and major services have waiting times of 3-12 months.
+Preventive services are available immediately, but basic and major services have waiting times of 3-12 months.

 Knowing what dental insurance covers helps set realistic expectations.
 It’s best for preventive care and some unexpected needs.
 But it doesn’t cover all dental work.